DynamoDS/DynamoPrimer/09_Custom-Nodes/9-6_Scripting Strategies.md

  if x == 2: print x, y; x, y = y, x
  ```

- * Immediately before the open parenthesis that starts the argument list of a function call.
+ * Immediately before the open parenthesis that starts the argument list of a function call:
  ```
  ### Bad:
  function (1)